Computer Science

 What equipment does my child need in this subject?

-For this subject it can be very useful to have a computer at home, but if this is not available the LRC is open at lunchtime, breaktime, before and after school.
+For this subject it can be very useful to have a computer at home as well as their laptop, but if this is not available the LRC is open at lunchtime, breaktime, before and after school.

 There are many open source, free software options available to be used at home, which are the same used during lesson time.
-To download these at home, follow the links below:
+Recommendations for software downloads will be made by the class teacher and shared with pupils and their families via Classcharts where appropriate.

-Students are required to have the same stationery equipment in line with Stanborough School expectations for planning and design work.
+Students are also required to have the same stationery equipment in line with Stanborough School expectations.

 Celebrating successes in this subject:

-The Stanborough Robotics Club has continued its success nationally and internationally.
-We took part in a World Robotics Competition in the USA for five years running.
-One of the teams impressed the judges and won the well-respected Judges’ Award.
-On the national front, we have hosted a number of very successful Robotics Competitions for both Lego Robotics and VEX Robotics.
-One of our VEX teams qualified for the National Robotics Finals, hosted in the NEC Birmingham which they went on to win, officially becoming UK National Champions.
-We were the winners of the 2022 VEX Robot Rumble competition.
+The Stanborough VEX Robotics Club has continued its success nationally and internationally.
+We have taken part in local, regional and world-wide robotics Competitions.
+Teams have won a number of awards such as the well-respected Judges’ Award.
+On the national front, we have hosted several very successful Robotics Competitions for both Lego Robotics and VEX Robotics.
+Some of our previous VEX teams have qualified for the National Robotics Finals with one team going on to win, officially becoming UK National Champions.
+We have also been competitive at VEX Robot Rumble competitions.
 These achievements have really consolidated our status as a leading UK school for Robotics, boasting a trophy cabinet and a budget made up of donations and sponsorships.

-We promote online safety in the school via two big events: Anti-Bullying Week and Safer Internet Day.
-We want to ensure our students understand the importance of staying safe online and also how to ensure that students conduct themselves appropriately online.
+We promote online safety in the school via our curriculum and by celebrating Safer Internet Day for which we plan promotions, events and competitions which go beyond the classroom.
+We want to ensure our students understand the importance of staying safe online and conducting themselves appropriately whilst using internet enabled devices.

 Extra-Curricular Activities and Visits